kon-pas/kolor-dev/README.md

 Using _Prisma_ was convenient, but the project is way too small to fell profiting from using it instead of using other tools, like _Mongoose_ for database client and data modeling.
-As I was not restricted to certain database, mapping was not crucial.
+As I was not restricted to a certain database, mapping was not crucial.

-_TailwindCSS_ did not boost my productivity, as it takes time to get used to it, but I believe the reward compensates the efford.
+_TailwindCSS_ did not boost my productivity, as it takes time to get used to it, but I believe the reward compensates the effort.

 Coding styles in _SCSS_ & _BEM_ was fine, but nothing more.
 I still would go with CSS-in-JS if I were to choose.

-That being said, in general and personally, _TailwindCSS_ with CSS-in-JS is my favourite approach.
+That being said, in general and personally, _TailwindCSS_ with CSS-in-JS is my favorite approach.

 ## Acknowledgments 👥